TelemarkAlpint/slingsby/README.md

 * Easy to get started for new developers
 * Deployment handled automatically
 * Well tested code
-* Site works on all devices (but not necessarily look the same or provide the same experience)
-* RESTful

 About
 -----

-Our server is running on AWS, with deployments handled automatically by Travis CI.
+Our server is running on a Raspberry Pi 2 hosted by ITEM, with deployments handled automatically by Travis CI.
 User uploaded media is stored on our studorg server at org.ntnu.no/telemark.
+We utilize the studorg MySQL database at `mysql.stud.ntnu.no`, which means that the RPi doesn't contain any critical data and can thus easily be rebuilt if it crashes.

 Local development